When and Where is the Celebration?

 After The Event

-As always, the crowd was incredibly warm, welcoming, and diverse in terms of age, ethnicity, culture, and nationality.
-We had everyone from downtown hipsters to extended families.
-A very big thank you to everyone who joined us for Loving Day despite the rain, and for showing the world your dedication to fighting racial prejudice and building multicultural community.
+As always, the crowd was incredibly warm, welcoming, and diverse in every way imaginable.
+A heartfelt thank you to everyone who joined us for Loving Day and helped us to make it the world's largest multicultural community celebration.